User Session Recording Technology for Security and Compliance Training Course

 Participants attending this course will

-- Understand the fundamental concepts of security, IT security, and secure coding.
+- Grasp fundamental concepts of security, IT security, and secure coding

-- Learn about web vulnerabilities beyond the OWASP Top Ten and know how to avoid them.
+- Identify web vulnerabilities beyond the OWASP Top Ten and learn how to prevent them

-- Learn how to utilize various PHP security features.
+- Learn to utilize various PHP security features

-- Stay informed about recent vulnerabilities affecting the PHP framework.
+- Stay informed about recent PHP framework vulnerabilities

-- Acquire practical knowledge in using security testing tools.
+- Acquire practical skills in using security testing tools

-- Access sources and further reading materials on secure coding practices.
+- Access sources and further reading on secure coding practices

 Audience